Also known as: Mother 2: Maza Tsu Gigu no Gyakushu (JP)

 A Sanchez brother cheering, meant for when you won something in the slot machine game.

 Partially unused.
 In Onett, Frank's steam-powered robot, the Frankystein Mark II, is partially obscured by a tree on the field.
-When you defeat it, it disappears on the spot it stood behind the tree, thus rendering about half of this sprite unused.
+When you defeat it, it disappears on the spot it stood behind the tree, thus rendering about half of its overworld sprite unused.

 King as a puppy is seen in the cutscene after obtaining the Eight Melodies at Fire Spring.
 The problem is, puppy King never moves up or down; he only moves sideways in a northeasterly direction and stops.